timholy/SnoopCompile.jl/docs/src/snoopi_deep.md

 - right-clicking on a box opens the corresponding method in your editor
 - ctrl-click can be used to zoom in
 - empty horizontal spaces correspond to activities other than type-inference
-- any boxes colored red (there are none in this particular example) correspond to *non-precompilable* `MethodInstance`s, in which the method is owned by one module but the types are from another unrelated module.
+- any boxes colored red (there are none in this particular example, but you'll see some later) correspond to *non-precompilable* `MethodInstance`s, in which the method is owned by one module but the types are from another unrelated module.

 You can explore this flamegraph and compare it to the output from `display_tree`.

-Finally, [`flatten`](@ref), on its own or together with [`accumulate_source`](@ref), allows you to get an sense for the cost of individual MethodInstances or Methods.
+Finally, [`flatten`](@ref), on its own or together with [`accumulate_by_source`](@ref), allows you to get an sense for the cost of individual MethodInstances or Methods.

 The tools here allow you to get an overview of where inference is spending its time.
+Sometimes, this information alone is enough to show you how to change your code to reduce latency: perhaps your code is spending a lot of time inferring cases that are not needed in practice and could be simplified.
-Serious efforts at latency reduction should leverage tools (described next) that help identify the main opportunities for intervention.
+However, most efforts at latency reduction will probably leverage additional tools (described next) that help identify the main opportunities for intervention.